Overview of the United Arab Emirates Legal System

 3.7.2.
 Creation of a Ministry of State for Happiness

-UAE has taken the initiative to appoint the minister of state for happiness to be the first in the region, and one of the few in the world.
-This step was made part of the 2016 Cabinet re-shuffle and the creation of the government of the future.
-The Minister of State for happiness will assume the responsibility of harmonizing all government plans, programmers and policies to achieve a happier society.
-The appointed minister, Her Excellency Ohoud bint Khalfan Al Roumi, is a young woman which indicates the trend of the UAE government to encourage assigning women and youth in the leadership positions.
+UAE has taken the initiative to appoint the minister of state for happiness to be the first in the region and one of the few in the world.
+This step was made part of the 2016 Cabinet reshuffle and the creation of the government of the future.
+The Minister of State for Happiness will assume the responsibility of harmonizing all government plans, programmers, and policies to achieve a happier society.
+The appointed minister, Her Excellency Ohoud Bint Khalfan Al Roumi, is a young woman which indicates the trend of the UAE government to encourage assigning women and youth to leadership positions.

 3.7.3.
 Technology in Providing the Government Services

-His Highness Shaikh Mohammad Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, launched a smart government center on September 9, 2017 at Emirates Tower.
-The center introduces the artificial intelligence technology, Watson, and smart robots which has been launched to offer customers unprecedented services.
-It will combine 14 government entities under one roof and will provide a smart access to more than 100 government services offered by eight public entities, including Ministry of Interior, Ministry of Human Resources and Emiratisation, Shaikh Zayed Housing Program, Emirates Post Group, Ministry of Infrastructure Development, Ministry of Climate Change and Environment, Ministry of Culture and Knowledge Development and Telecommunications Regulatory Authority.
-This step aims to facilitate and streamline the access to vital government services through reducing the number of visits to all in one visit and unified payment.
+His Highness Shaikh Mohammad Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai, launched a smart government center on September 9, 2017, at Emirates Tower.
+The center introduces artificial intelligence technology, Watson, and smart robots which have been launched to offer customers unprecedented services.
+It will combine 14 government entities under one roof and will provide smart access to more than 100 government services offered by eight public entities, including Ministry of Interior, Ministry of Human Resources and Emiratization, Shaikh Zayed Housing Program, Emirates Post Group, Ministry of Infrastructure Development, Ministry of Climate Change and Environment, Ministry of Culture and Knowledge Development and Telecommunications Regulatory Authority.
+This step aims to facilitate and streamline access to vital government services and reduce the number of visits through all-in-one visits and unified payment.

 4. Focus on Some Topics of Law and Economy / Business: